Azure/API-Management/changelogs/api-management-service.md

 ###  ‼️ Breaking changes ‼️

-- On June 14, 2024, we’re introducing [breaking changes](https://learn.microsoft.com/azure/api-management/breaking-changes/workspaces-breaking-changes-june-2024) to the Workspaces feature.
+- On June 14, 2024, we're introducing [breaking changes](https://learn.microsoft.com/azure/api-management/breaking-changes/workspaces-breaking-changes-june-2024) to the Workspaces feature.
 You may have to take action to continue using workspaces beyond June 14, 2024.

 ### New features, improvements, and changes

-- We’ve introduced several new features and improvements to workspaces:
+- We've introduced several new features and improvements to workspaces:
     - You can now create and manage certificates, backends, diagnostics, and loggers inside a workspace with the `2023-09-01-preview` management API version.Azure portal interface will be released soon.
     - You can now use `context.Workspace` in policy expressions.
     - "default-workspace" is now a reserved workspace resource name.
 - We now preserve the `format` and `schema` properties of the form-data parameters when importing OpenAPI APIs.
 - HTTP version information will now be included in the [request trace](https://learn.microsoft.com/azure/api-management/api-management-howto-api-inspector).
-- We’ve added support for HS512 and RS512 algorithms in the [`validate-jwt`](https://learn.microsoft.com/azure/api-management/validate-jwt-policy#usage-notes) policy.
+- We've added support for HS512 and RS512 algorithms in the [`validate-jwt`](https://learn.microsoft.com/azure/api-management/validate-jwt-policy#usage-notes) policy.
 - `client-application-ids` element is now optional in [`validate-azure-ad-token`](https://learn.microsoft.com/azure/api-management/validate-azure-ad-token-policy) policy.
 - We've made a couple improvements to the GraphQL support:
     - We've added support for [Union Type](https://spec.graphql.org/October2021/#sec-Unions) in GraphQL [resolvers](https://learn.microsoft.com/azure/api-management/http-data-source-policy#resolver-for-a-graqhql-query-that-returns-a-list-using-a-liquid-template)